barnes/tagjournal/README.md

 #### 4/1/21
 Journal Entry Page allows for creation of tags, still need to have buttons add or remove the tag from their journal entry.

+#### 4/2/21
+Toggles are nearly functional.
+Some issue with duplicate IDs confusing things that I need to check out.
+Looking into update the user collection with more fields.
+Done now, takes in email and users name.
+Submit button logs an entry to the database.

+This evening I want to retrieve and display all entries on the Journal page, and wrap the entry  form into the dialog box.